 While having a blood relative with HS may increase your risk, it’s important to keep in mind that many people who develop this disease do not have a blood relative with HS.

 Exposure to a trigger: To get HS, it seems that something must trigger it.
 Scientists believe that cigarette smoking is the most common trigger for HS.
 Researchers have found that between 70% and 90% of people who get HS smoke cigarettes.

 Being overweight also seems to trigger HS.
 The more overweight you are, the higher your risk of developing HS and of having severe HS.
-This likely happens because the more overweight you are, the more inflammation you have in your body.

 What triggers HS for one person may not trigger it for another.